EyeOdin/Pigment.O/README.md

 * Current and Previously Selected Color.
 * Percentile Ruler with Numerical Display while Editing.
 * Channel "50% Value" or "Nearest Pure Color" Click.
-* Sliders with Incremental Lock of 10% or 60º.
-* Sliders with optional color display.
+* Sliders with Incremental Lock of 10% or 60º and optional color display.
 * Save & Load Brush Tip settings (Size, Opacity and Flow).
 * Mini Color Palette with 11 slots.
 * Mix Color for Tint, Tone and Shade.
 * Mix 2 Colors with different interpolation methods.
 * Correct Color conversions and Hex Code independent of color scale.
-* Panel display for UVD, HSV and HSL with optional color display.
+* Panel display for Foreground Color, UVD, HSV and HSL with optional color display.
 * Panel display has a cursor Magnifier for Mouse (RMB) for Pen (Vertical Tilt).
 * Saves and Loads last session Settings.
 * ON / OFF / P>K switch